 What should i expect from class - returning dancer?

 Teini Tini are dancers of 3 or 4 years in age and interested in movement are invited to try our 'Teini Tini' class.
 It is a 30-minute class focused on developing movement skills and proprioceptive awareness.
 These dancers will learn skills that will prepare them to learn dance steps in their second year of dance.
-The class requires between 4 - 6 registered dancers to be offered.
+The class requires a minimum of 6 dancers to be offered.

 Wee Ones students are 5 year old beginners.
 This class is primarily designed to teach the basics of positioning, fundamentals of technique and posture, and the beginning basic steps.
-These students will perform at MOSAIC and will likely learn two major movements: threes and sevens.
+These students will perform at our recital and will likely learn three major movements: threes, skips, and sevens.

 Beginner students are those who are learning the fundamentals of Irish dance, technique and positioning.
 These beginner students will be learning and focusing on their Reel, Single Jig, Light Jig, and Slip Jig dances.
 Progression from their basic movements (threes and sevens) into their choreographed dances, and movement from one dance to the next will depend on dedication and practice.
 Please keep in mind that dancers learn at different rates, and dancers will be moved from the basic movements and up the progression of dances at their instructor’s discretion.

 Intermediate students have learned all their soft-shoe dances with enough of a focus on technique to warrant beginning hard-shoe dances.
 These students will be learning the basics of hard shoe and may have learned 2-3 hard shoe dances.
 In addition to learning hard-shoe dances, these students will be learning more difficult soft-shoe choreographies.